How To Seal Burnt Wood in 5 EASY Steps!

 Take the brush and dip it lightly into the sealant can. then remove the excess sealant on the brush and apply a thin coat of sealant over the surface.

 The sealing process is nothing new.
-Sealing burnt wood is exactly the same as sealing normal untreated wood.
+Sealing burnt wood is the same as sealing normal untreated wood.

 Usually, a single coat of sealant is sufficient to get the protection and appearance you want.